 All children under five should be placed in seats that have a five-point harness, I wrote.

 Soon after, Mr Roozendaal replied, saying he was taking the matter to the National Transport Commission.
 And in May 2007, the commission agreed on a national strategy to change child-restraint laws.

 'She hasn't died in vain,' I said to Noel.

 Today our family includes Mason and baby Oliver

 On November 5, 2009, Noel and I attended an announcement at Westmead Hospital, confirming the new child-restraint laws would be enacted in NSW from March 2010.
 It's already happened in Vic and other states will follow soon.

 And while the law won't bring back my baby, hopefully it will save hundreds of lives.

 Noel, Madeleine and I still talk about Isabelle every day and celebrate our memories of her.

-We now have two new additions to the family - Mason, two, and Oliver, six months, and we've made sure they know about their sister.
+We now have two new additions to the family - Mason and Oliver, and we've made sure they know about their sister.